KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

   //
   // Function to compare two objects for equality of properties
   // Note: this does not perform a true equality test but compares
-  //   attributes in 'a' that al;so occur in 'b'.
+  //   attributes in 'a' that also occur in 'b'.
 Any attributes in
   //   'b' that don't appear in 'a' are not checked.
   //
   function objEqual (a, b) {